HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

     </tr>
   </tbody>
 </table>
-<figcaption>{{ figure_link(caption='Median resource hint adoption by rank.', sheets_gid="528380369", sql_file="resource_hints_distribution_by_rank.sql") }}</figcaption>
+<figcaption>{{ figure_link(caption='Median number of resource hints per page by rank.', sheets_gid="528380369", sql_file="resource_hints_distribution_by_rank.sql") }}</figcaption>
 </figure>

 Of the sites using resource hints, when comparing the median for the top 1,000 sites to the entire corpus, the top-ranking sites have more resource hints per page.
-The only hint which observes a different pattern is `prerender`—which has a total of 0 occurrences in the top 1,000 sites.
+The only hint which observes a different pattern is `prerender`, which has a total of 0 occurrences in the top 1,000 sites.

 ## Correlation with Core Web Vitals